mgooood/vibrationDetectionProject/README.md

 ## Software Requirements

 - Python 3 (comes with Raspberry Pi)
-- Required Python packages:
+- Required Python packages (listed in requirements.txt):
-  - smbus
-  - picamera
-  - adxl345
+  - smbus: For I2C communication with the ADXL345 sensor
+  - picamera: For controlling the Raspberry Pi camera
+  - adxl345: Library for interfacing with the ADXL345 sensor
+  - pytest: For running tests
+  - pytest-mock: For mocking hardware interfaces in tests
+  - coverage: For measuring test coverage

 ## Setup Instructions